jpatu001/rshell/README.md

 # rshell
 Basic command shell called RSHELL.
 Outputs the current user on the terminal including the host name and '$' sign.
 It accepts commands and executes them.
 This is a work in progress so several bugs waiting to be fixed exists.
 Anything after comment will be removed from the command argument.
+Typing `exit` exits the shell.

 #Installation Guide